putska/Invoicer/README.md

 ## Overview

 This project demonstrates how to build a robust, full-featured invoicing system.
 It leverages the power of Next.js for a seamless, combined with the scalability and performance of Neon's serverless Postgres database.
 And a lot more!
 CSE Portal Integration.
 And Stuff.
+And More Stuff.

 ## Tutorial